Why share data?

 The approach you take will vary from case to case and you should ideally agree one which is fit for purpose.
 Have a look at:

-We were commissioned by Arts Council England to draft some guidance on data sharing, not just in the light of their new requirement to share data, but also the new advice on how arts organisations should best comply with Data Protection legislation.
+We were commissioned by Arts Council England to draft some guidance on data sharing, not just in the light of their new requirement to share data, but also the new advice on from the ICO on how arts organisations should best comply with Data Protection and privacy legislation.
 The idea was to help save money on lots of organisations spending huge amounts on the same legal advice, while confidently forming the happy data-sharing relationships that Arts Council England intend as the result of their new requirements…